mongodb-labs/sleepy.mongoose/README.md

 ## PREREQUISITES

-MongoDB and pymongo.
-You can get MongoDB from http://www.mongodb.org.
+You need 3 things installed:

+1. MongoDB, which can be downloaded from [http://www.mongodb.org](http://www.mongodb.org).

-You can install pymongo with easy_install:
+2. Pymongo, the MongoDB python driver.
+You can install this with easy_install:

         $ sudo easy_install pymongo

    Sleepy.Mongoose requires pymongo version 1.4 or greater.

+3. The Python JSON package, which can also be installed with easy_install:

+        $ sudo easy_install json

 ## RUNNING